 Coastal water temperatures are dog-perfect from June through October — 72–77°F (22–25°C).
 On my last trip, Borsh beach in late September was a 4-mile strip of empty pebbles where my dog was the only swimmer and the only humans I saw were two old men playing dominoes outside the kiosk.
 In August, expect crowded patios and hot pavement; aim for early-morning or evening walks.

-What health risks should US owners plan for?
+What health risks should US dog owners plan for?

 Two threats matter more than the paperwork: canine leishmaniasis, transmitted by sandflies on the coast from May to October, and tick-borne disease (ehrlichiosis, babesiosis).
-Both are largely preventable.
-Heat is the third — Riviera summer highs of 90–95°F (32–35°C) hit dogs harder than they hit people, and pavement temperatures climb past that.
+Both are largely preventable with the right collar and spot-on.
+Heat is the third — Riviera summer highs of 90–95°F (32–35°C) hit dogs harder than people, and pavement runs hotter still.

 Leishmaniasis is the disease most US vets won’t think to mention.
-Albania has one of the higher prevalence rates in the Balkans, with canine cases documented since the 1970s.
+Albania has one of the higher prevalence rates in the Balkans, with canine cases documented for decades.
 Sandflies bite at dawn and dusk and breed in damp coastal terrain.
 The defense is layered:

 - Scalibor or Seresto collar fitted two weeks before arrival (sandfly repellent)